 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included the UK Companies Act, Pensions Act 2008 and tax legislation and; - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.
-These included environmental regulations, planning and health and safety law.
+These included the UK Companies Act, Pensions Act 2008 and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Group's ability to operate or to avoid a material penalty.
+These included environmental regulations, planning, employment laws, NHBC compliance, Bribery Act 2010 and health and safety law.